-- appeal a decision to withdraw sponsorship if you are an international student.
+Appealing a decision to withdraw sponsorship if you are an international student

 If your appeal relates to a decision regarding the withdrawal of sponsorship to study at the University, you are required to submit the application to the Student Casework Team Manager.

-- appeal in relation to the Student Conduct/Professional Suitability Policy and Procedure.
+Appealing in relation to the Student Conduct/Professional Suitability Policy and Procedure

 Appointing someone to act on your behalf